The Credit One foreign transaction fee is 3% or $1, whichever is greater, for all credit cards.

 The Credit One Bank® Platinum Visa® foreign transaction fee is 3% or $1, whichever is greater.
 This means Credit One Bank will add a surcharge of either 3% or $1, whichever is greater, anytime you use the Credit One Bank® Platinum Visa® outside of the United States.
 The fee of 3% or $1, whichever is greater, also applies to online purchases made through an internationally-based merchant.

 The Credit One credit card exchange rate is the exchange rate quoted by Visa or American Express plus a foreign transaction fee of $1 or 3% of each purchase, whichever is greater.
 The network’s exchange rate will vary based on the date of the purchase, and the card network that’s used will depend on which Credit One credit card you have.
-The foreign transaction fee will also vary by card.… read full answer
+The foreign transaction fee will also vary by card.

 There aren’t any Credit One credit cards with no foreign transaction fees.
 Credit One credit cards charge a foreign transaction fee of 3% ($1 min) when cardholders make purchases while abroad or shopping online with foreign merchants.

-Given that all Credit One cards have foreign transaction fees – and so many credit cards out there do not charge them – consider getting a … read full answerno foreign fee credit card from a different issuer.
-By doing so, you will save an average of 1.52% on each international purchase that you make, compared to the average credit card offer.
+Given that all Credit One cards have foreign transaction fees – and so many credit cards out there do not charge them – consider getting a no foreign fee credit card from a different issuer.
+By doing so, you will save...

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.